ConductionNL/nl-design-skeleton-gatsby/README.md

 $ npm run develop
 ```

-After Yarn has successfully set up your dev environment, navigate to [http://localhost:3000/](http://localhost:3000/) on Next.js or to [http://localhost:8000/](http://localhost:8000/) for Gatsby and see the same application as on
+After succesfully setting up your dev environment, navigate to [http://localhost:3000/](http://localhost:3000/) on Next.js or to [http://localhost:8000/](http://localhost:8000/) for Gatsby and see the same application as on
 [https://conductionnl.github.io/nl-design-skeleton-gatsby/](https://conductionnl.github.io/nl-design-skeleton-gatsby/).
 Feel free to open up your project code and make some changes.
 You should see the changes in your development environment instantaneously due to hot-reloading.

 ## Publishing your prototype to the internet (Gatsby only)